Cheng Man-ch'ing: Legacy

-Cheng Man-ch'ing left a legacy mainly in two areas: art and t'ai chi ch'uan.
+Cheng Man-ch'ing left a legacy mainly in two areas: art and tai chi.
 In the arts, though he retired in his thirties from teaching, he remained an actively exhibiting artist his whole life, with frequent exhibitions in Taiwan both solo and with his group "Seven Friends of Painting" and solo shows in the United States.
-After his death, the National Palace Museum in Taiwan held a retrospective exhbit of his works.
+After his death, the National Palace Museum in Taiwan held a retrospective exhibit of his works.
 These were published in Special Exhibition of Painting and Calligraphic Works by Zheng Manqing in 1982.
 A retrospective exhibit "Zheng Manqing Calligraphy and Painting" was held in his hometown of Wenzhou (Yongjia) in 2017.

-Cheng Man-ch'ing's t'ai chi ch'uan legacy includes many hundreds of schools around the world that follow his lineage.
+Cheng Man-ch'ing's tai chi legacy includes many hundreds of schools around the world that follow his lineage.
 In Taiwan, a number of his direct students still teach, and the Shih Chung school in Taiwan still operates.
-Huang Sheng Shyan (Huang Xingxian), one of Cheng's most accomplished disciples, established over 40 schools in South East Asia, through which Cheng's T'ai Chi has continued to reach over 10,000 practitioners.
-Grandmaster William C.C.
-Chen continues to teach in New York City.
+Huang Sheng Shyan (Huang Xingxian), one of Cheng's most accomplished disciples, established over 40 schools in South East Asia, through which Cheng's tai chi has continued to reach over 10,000 practitioners.
+Grandmaster William C. C. Chen continues to teach in New York City.

 A little-appreciated dimension of Cheng's legacy was his willingness to teach non-Chinese students.
 While he was not the first Chinese martial artist to do this in America, his warm embrace of Westerners, who ran the gamut from experienced fighters to long-haired hippies of the day, proved controversial with the Chinese Association that had initially sponsored his move to New York.
 At one point, when Cheng was out of the country, the Association members locked the Western students out of the Canal Street school.
 Informed of this, Cheng instructed Ed Young to find a new location.
 Upon his return to New York, Cheng taught at the new location, 87 Bowery, sending an unmistakable message of inclusiveness and rejecting the insularity that was traditional in the Chinese martial arts community.